Zeroaril7/learn-go/README.md

 ## Learn Go

-This is part learn from Proggammer Zaman Now lecture
+This is part lesson from Proggammer Zaman Now lecture